happykhan/binCrisp/README.rst

 binCrisp output will include:
     * example (text report from binCrisp itself, this defines the CRISPR sequence attached to each ID number in the figure at the bottom.)
     * example.txt (text report of output from pilercr)
     * example.svg (SVG Figure with a matrix of presence and absence of unique CRISPR sequence.)

 Total Runtime: ~3 minutes.

-LICENCE
+Licence
 =======
 Nabil-Fareed Alikhan <n.alikhan@uq.edu.au>.
 (C) 2013.